nascarsayan/task/README.md

 - **To interact with the database from the browser, run `npx prisma studio`**.
 This will open a browser window with the prisma studio.
 You can add, edit, delete the data from the browser.

 - **Try implementing the TODOs present inside the code.**

+### Create mongodb atlas database

+- Select free tier
+- Create username and password of your choice.
+- If you generate random password, just copy it.

+IP address whitelist : 0.0.0.0/0

+username: admin
+password: <generate and copy>
+- Create the database
+- Click on connect, select mongodb driver, copy connection string, it will look like:
+`mongodb+srv://<username>:<password>@cluster0.ft8alfm.mongodb.net/?retryWrites=true&w=majority`